mycelium-com/wallet-android/docs/multi-currency.md

 ### Master seed configuration

-Master seed could be created randomly or restored from known list of works.
+Master seed could be created randomly or restored from known list of words.
 It is stored inside the dedicated store called *SecureKeyValueStore*.

 ```